Service of Reg 17 Notice (commonly referred to as 666s)

 What is it?

-- The Reflective Practice Review Process (RPRP) is a brand new process designed to give officers and line managers an opportunity to discuss where things have gone wrong and to look for ways of addressing issues.
+- The Reflective Practice Review Process (RPRP) is designed to give officers and line managers an opportunity to discuss where things have gone wrong and to look for ways of addressing issues.

 - RPRP is not a disciplinary process and it sits above normal management interventions on minor matters.